tarantool/doc/doc/reference/reference_lua/compat/compat_tutorial.rst

 Restoring defaults
 ------------------

-By setting 'default' value to it:
+By setting 'default' value to an option:

 ..  code-block:: lua